Code | MAFX |

 Skills and Careers Information

-Students of the MA in Film & Screen Media will avail of a range of modules that combine theory/analysis with practice.
-The emphasis is on equipping students with transferrable skills in digital filmmaking, IT, and writing.
-Film and Screen Media offers a dynamic interface with the Industry and students can avail of cultural industry placements and masterclasses and tuition from Industry professionals.
+Our MA students can avail of a range of modules that combine theory/analysis with practice.
+The emphasis is on equipping you with transferrable skills in digital filmmaking, IT, and writing.
+Film and Screen Media offers a dynamic interface with the Industry and you can avail of cultural industry placements as well as masterclasses and tuition from industry professionals.

 What can I do after I graduate with an MA in Film Studies?

-Graduates of our master’s degree have developed careers in media and filmmaking, in cultural industries (including the programming and administration work with major film festivals); second and third level teaching/lecturing; journalism (national and international); library information.
-While studying on the MA in Film & Screen Media students have the opportunity to avail of placements within the Industry that will equip them with transferable skills and professional experience.
+Graduates of our master’s degree have developed careers in media and filmmaking, in cultural industries (including the programming and administration work with major film festivals); second and third-level teaching/lecturing; journalism (national and international); and library information.
+While studying for the MA in Film & Screen Media students have the opportunity to avail of placements within the Industry that will equip them with transferable skills and professional experience.

 Occupations associated with the MA in Film Studies degree: